-Control is exercised by comparing where

-you are to where you are supposed

-to be so that ^{cor-} rective action can

-be taken when there is a deviation.
+Control is exercised by comparing where you are to where you are supposed to be so that corrective action can be taken when there is a deviation.

 the one I advocate for managers-is highlighted in the extracted quotation.
 Control is exercised by comparing where you are to where you are supposed to be so that corrective action can be taken when there is a deviation.
 Notice that this is an information systems or guidance definition.
 Further note that two things are necessary for control to exist.
 First, you must have a plan that tells where you are supposed to be in the first place.
-If you have no plan, then, you cannot possibly have control.
-I thirk we need to remind ourselves of this almost every day, because it is so easy to forget when you are constantly being assaulted by demands to do this and that and a million other things.
+If you have no plan, then, you canthis almost every day, because it is so easy to forget when you are constantly being assaulted by demands to do this and that and a million other things.